How to Remove Old Shower Faucet – DIY Tips in Short

 Always make sure that the water supply is shut off before you attempt to remove the faucet.

-Between the trim cap at the end of the handle and the old faucet, slip a small-sized flathead screwdriver and pull out the trim cap.
+2. To remove the old faucet, position a small-sized flathead screwdriver between the trim cap at the end of the handle and the faucet.
+Gently pry out the trim cap.

-Find the holding nut on one of the faucet posts found simply inside the opening, which was secured by the escutcheon.
-Make it loose and take out the nut using a customizable wrench.
-Next, use a pair of slip-jaw pliers to hold the tip of the handle mount and pull the spigot post straight out from the pipes in the divider.
+5. Locate the holding nut on one of the faucet posts inside the opening where the escutcheon was.
+Loosen the nut using an adjustable wrench and remove it.
+Use a pair of slip-jaw pliers to hold the tip of the handle mount and pull the spout post straight out from the wall pipes.

-Insert a newly acquired shower faucet to the same position as the old one in the wall.
-Secure the post by stringing another holding nut onto the post and fixing it with an adjustable wrench.
+6. Take the newly acquired shower faucet and insert it into the same position as the old one on the wall.
+Thread another holding nut onto the post and secure it tightly using an adjustable wrench.

-Mount the new crests over the spigot posts trailed by the new handles.
-Then fix the handles with the handle mounting screws utilizing a screwdriver.
-At that point, place the new trim covers over the handles.
+7. Place the new decorative crests over the spout posts, followed by the new handles.
+Secure the handles in place using the handle mounting screws and a screwdriver.
+Then, install the new trim covers over the handles.

-Turn on the water supply, and test if the newly mounted shower faucet is working as expected.
+8. Turn on the water supply and test the newly installed shower faucet to ensure it is functioning correctly.

 Conclusion